U.S. Army Command, Intelligence, Signals, Etc:

 This is for the Professor, a Man I looked up to, and a great friend and teacher to me, he never mentioned he had been overseas, nor, did he say anything about the CIA, but he fits the part, wise and interesting, yet a mysterious private person, a great author of many books, the rumors were great though, and many of his students, ex-military, or pubic servants like Policemen, SWAT, Firemen, and Nurses, he did mention he never served with the uniformed forces of the military, and my mind went to work from there.

-Sorry I can not tell you anything about this guy, his files are still classified, wink.
-But he worked in getting intelligence clandestine work, often in support of the U.S. and ARVN Army Intelligence Network in the Republic of Vietnam.
+What can I say about the CIA and this operative in Vietnam… I can not tell you anything about this guy, what he went by, where her was, what he did; his files are still classified… wink.
+But he worked in gathering intelligence, clandestine-type work, often in support of the U.S. and ARVN Army Intelligence Network in the Republic of Vietnam.
 But I’m just going to say it is from a time before the Americans started their build-up of forces in Vietnam.

 Captain, Army, Security Agency: